apache/pekko/akka-docs/src/main/paradox/stream/operators/Flow/futureFlow.md

 **cancels** when downstream cancels (keep reading)
     The operator's default behaviour in case of downstream cancellation before nested flow materialization (future completion) is to cancel immediately.
-     This behaviour can be controlled by setting the [[akka.stream.Attributes.NestedMaterializationCancellationPolicy.PropagateToNested]] attribute, this will delay downstream cancellation until nested flow's materialization which is then immediately cancelled (with the original cancellation cause).
+     This behaviour can be controlled by setting the [[org.apache.pekko.stream.Attributes.NestedMaterializationCancellationPolicy.PropagateToNested]] attribute, this will delay downstream cancellation until nested flow's materialization which is then immediately cancelled (with the original cancellation cause).
 @@@